Major winter storm to blast millions across the South with dangerous ice, snow from Texas to the Carolinas

 PHOTOS: HOURS OF RARE SNOWFLAKES IN SOUTH END AS STORM CHARGES UP THE EAST COAST, DUMPING INCHES OF SNOW

-While specific impacts haven't completely come into focus, confidence is increasing that a developing system out of the Southwest will tap into widespread cold air that's expected to dominate much of the country this week.
+Exactly where snow, ice and plain rain will develop remains an open question, but those details will become clearer as we approach the weekend, when a system out of the Southwest will tap into widespread cold air that's expected to dominate much of the country this week.

-This is the first time some places in the Panhandle have seen snow in back-to-back winter seasons.
+This marked the first time some places in the Panhandle have seen snow in back-to-back winter seasons.

 This graphic shows where a brewing winter storm could potentially develop later this week.